HosseinSharifii/PyCMLutilities/docs/pages/plots/cat_mpl.md

     | join | bool, optional | If True, lines will be drawn between point estimates at the same hue level. |

-    1. The default values of these parameteres can be altered for each **pointplot** within a panel by specify them in `series` sub-section for each panel data.
+    1. The default values of these parameteres can be altered for each **pointplot** within a subplot/ panel by specify them in `series` sub-section.
 For example, in the following panel, first **pointplot** uses statistical function of *mean* as the estimator, while the second one uses *median*.

     ````javascript
     "series":
                 [